bustanet/bitcoind_dev_notes/building_dev_environment.md

 - pkg-config - [From the docs](https://www.freedesktop.org/wiki/Software/pkg-config): *"pkg-config is a helper tool used when compiling applications and libraries.
 It helps you insert the correct compiler options on the command line so an application can use gcc -o test test.c `pkg-config --libs --cflags glib-2.0` for instance, rather than hard-coding values on where to find glib (or other libraries)."*

-- bsdmainutils - [From the docs]() *"collection of more utilities from FreeBSD This package contains lots of small programs many people expect to find when they use a BSD-style Unix system."* I have not discovered why a package like this would be required, if anyone knows, please reach out to me.
+- bsdmainutils - [From the docs]() *"collection of more utilities from FreeBSD This package contains lots of small programs many people expect to find when they use a BSD-style Unix system."*

 - python3 - Certain features, such as ZMQ are built with python.
 It also appears some CI testing functions utilze python as well.